-Somehow I never imagined that Leukerbad would be so high up.
-I know this little Swiss town bills itself as the highest Alpine spa in Switzerland, and yes I know Switzerland is a country of snowy mountain peaks – I just didn’t know how dramatic it would all be, with the bus ride from the train station climbing up the side of the mountain, and the snow-covered crags staring down at you as you soaked in the thermal water.
+Somehow I never imagined that Leukerbad in Switzerland would be so high up.
+I know this small Swiss town bills itself as the highest Alpine spa in Switzerland, and yes I know Switzerland is a country of snowy mountain peaks – but when I planned a Leukerbad spa honeymoon I didn’t know how dramatic it would look, with the bus ride from the train station climbing up the side of the mountain, and the snow-covered crags staring down at you as you soaked in the thermal water.

 I mean, how cool is that?
 (Actually, it’s only cool if you’re out of the water, and warm when you’re in it – the springs spout out at about 51C degrees.)

-And how could we go wrong with Leukerbad?
-Mountains and hot springs are a combo as delicious as chocolate and raspberry, at least in my mind – but perhaps not in Mark’s.
+BUT how could we go wrong with Leukerbad?
+Mountains and hot springs are a combo as delicious as chocolate and raspberry, at least in my mind – but perhaps not so much in my husband’s.

 “If I wasn’t trying to cure up my back, I’m not sure I’d choose a spa for a vacation,” he said on our first morning in Leukerbad.